citp/privacy-policy-historical/m/me/met/metromasti.com.md

-> *The following text is extracted and transformed from the metromasti.com privacy policy that was archived on 2010-10-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101008211404id_/http%3A//www.metromasti.com/privacy-policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the metromasti.com privacy policy that was archived on 2011-06-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110623235415id_/http%3A//www.metromasti.com/privacy-policy) for the most accurate reproduction.*

-# Metro Masti | Privacy Policy
+# Entertainment, Latest News Portal

 Welcome to metromasti.com.
 We value your privacy, and want you to know what information we collect and what we do with it.